AnonymousAccO-O-O/HybridCAR/Readme.md

         ├── BICAR
         └── KCAR
 ├── graphs					// the graphs we use in the paper
+    ├── scripts             // scripts we use to deal with the output logs and draw the scatter files.
     ├── Fig1.pdf
     ├── Fig1.svg
     ├── ...
     └── Fig6.svg
 └── results					// experiment results
+    ├── readme.md			// detailed info regarding the experiments
     ├── dataTable			// the data table and corresponding charts.
     ├── caramel				// results about caramel
         ├── single 			// single strategy, without hybrid